-54 hours lecture; 54 hours lab; 108-54 hours total A study of life, including surveys of plant and animal kingdoms, mammalian anatomy and physiology, cytology, genetics, and ecology.
+54 hours lecture; 54 hours lab; 108 hours total A study of life, including surveys of plant and animal kingdoms, mammalian anatomy and physiology, cytology, genetics, and ecology.
 Intended for non-biology majors.
-Transfers to both UC/CSU

 BIOL-112 Introduction to Ecology

 This course explores basic principles of ecology and environmental biology, including study of major biomes and habitat types, biological diversity, interactions of organisms with the physical environment, plant and animal interactions, nutrient cycling and energy flow in ecosystems, and the interdependence of organisms in biological communities.
 The role of humans in the environment will also be examined.
 This is an introductory course for science majors as well as non-majors.
 Transfers to both UC/CSU